 The Department of Natural Resources and Environmental Sciences (NRES) is a broad and diverse department offering a wide range of options for graduate study, leading to both M.S. and Ph.D. degrees.
 The mission of the department is to establish and implement research and educational programs that enhance environmental stewardship in the management and use of natural, agricultural, and urban systems in a socially responsible manner.
-Composed of approximately 50 faculty, 80 adjunct professors and affiliates and 175 graduate students with a large supporting staff, the department includes the following specialization areas of research and teaching: Aquatic Ecology and Water Quality, Biogeochemistry and Transport, Fish and Wildlife Ecology, Food and Fiber Production, Forest Ecology and Management, Genetics and Plant Physiology, Green Industry, Human Dimensions of the Environment, Insect Ecology, Natural Plant Products, Quantitative Analysis, Soil Productivity and Management, and Sustainability.
+Composed of approximately 50 faculty, 60 adjunct professors and affiliates and 175 graduate students with a large supporting staff, the department includes the following specialization areas of research and teaching: Aquatic Ecology and Water Quality, Biogeochemistry and Transport, Fish and Wildlife Ecology, Food and Fiber Production, Forest Ecology and Management, Genetics and Plant Physiology, Green Industry, Human Dimensions of the Environment, Insect Ecology, Natural Plant Products, Quantitative Analysis, Soil Productivity and Management, and Sustainability.

-Our affiliates are housed in the Illinois Natural History Survey, the Illinois State Geological Survey, the Morton Arboretum, and several other related agencies.
+In addition to departmental faculty, NRES offers students the opportunity to work with, a wide range of affiliates who are housed in the Illinois Natural History Survey, the Illinois State Geological Survey, the Morton Arboretum, and several other related agencies.
 Our affiliate faculty belong to a variety of academic departments and colleges on this and other University of Illinois campuses.
 This variety of disciplines provides a systems-level perspective that few departments can offer.
-Further illustrating the breadth of NRES, many areas of our research are interdisciplinary across departments or including one or more area of specialization.
-It is because of these interconnections and because of the applied nature of our work that our department includes so many scientists in so many fields.
+Further illustrating the breadth of NRES, many areas of our research are interdisciplinary across departments or include one or more area of specialization.
+It is because of these interconnections and because of the applied nature of our work that our department includes scientists in so many fields.
 Graduate study in NRES involves developing an expertise through course work and research experience in one or more of these disciplines and using this knowledge to address and to solve problems.

 Well-equipped laboratories, greenhouses, nearby experimental farms, and natural areas are available for each field of specialization within the department.
-The primary locations of NRES faculty are Turner Hall and the Plant Sciences Laboratory (dedicated April 1989).
+The primary locations of NRES faculty are Turner Hall and the Plant Sciences Laboratory.
 The Main Office, Department Head' Office, Business Office, Human Resources Office, and Student Services Center are all located in Turner Hall.
 Turner Hall is also the primary location for the soils faculty, turf faculty, and many of the natural resources faculty.
 The Plant Sciences Laboratory (PSL), is the primary location for the horticulture and human dimensions faculty.
-The Edward Robert Madigan Laboratory (opened spring, 1991) houses many of the plant physiology faculty from NRES and other departments and contains the latest biotechnology equipment, protocols, and expertise.
-In addition, the department has laboratories and offices in the Agricultural Engineering Science Building, the National Soybean Research Center and other buildings.
-In addition to facilities on the Urbana campus, the department has greenhouse and field research areas at the Dixon Springs Agricultural Research Center in southern Illinois, as well as at the St. Charles Horticulture Research Center in northern Illinois.
+The Edward Robert Madigan Laboratory houses many of the plant physiology faculty from NRES and other departments and contains the latest biotechnology equipment, protocols, and expertise.
+In addition, the department has laboratories and offices in the Institute for Genomic Biology (opened 2007), the Agricultural Engineering Science Building, the National Soybean Research Center and other buildings.
+The department also has greenhouse and field research areas at the Dixon Springs Agricultural Research Center in southern Illinois, as well as at the St. Charles Horticulture Research Center in northern Illinois.